-- Stir in all wet ingredients and mix to form a smooth dough.
-Stir in 2 and ½ tablespoons chocolate chips.
+- Stir in melted coconut oil, water and vanilla extract and mix to form a smooth dough.
+Mix in 2 tablespoons chocolate chips (save remaining for later).

-- Bake for 19 to 22 minutes or until the edges are deep golden in color.
+- Bake for 14 to 16 minutes or until the edges are golden brown in color.

 Did you make this recipe?
 I’d love your feedback!
 Please let me know by leaving a comment or review below or snap a photo and share on Instagram.